 Don’t get me wrong before you read this.
 Today I’m exhausted.
 I’ve slopped on my pj’s and it’s still light outside.
 The guys have been swimming, we’ve hung out with friends, my house looks like a giant monster smashed the inside and I have attempted to bake something that exploded in the oven (and tonight I’m just going to leave it as is.)
 We’ve had a couple tantrums (including mine) thrown in.
 And I ate toast crusts for breakfast.
-Toast crusts.
+Twin sets of toast crusts.

-And then there was a magical time before they walked that made me think that twins were the loveliest thing in the world and we had picnics, playdates, gurgly words, matching outfits and goopy drooly smiles.
-But then potty training happened and I was carting a potty in a paper Trader Joe’s bag with us to all of our soccer/gymnastic/music classes and park outings and if I didn’t bring that, I never strayed too far from our
+And then there was a magical time before my twin guys walked that made me think that twins were the loveliest thing in the world and we had picnics, playdates, gurgly words, matching outfits and goopy drooly smiles.
+And then potty training happened and I was carting a potty in a paper Trader Joe’s bag with us to all of our soccer/gymnastic/music classes and park outings and if I didn’t bring that, I never strayed too far from our

 van mobile-outhouse in the case of a potty emergency because public toilets with two un-strollered little ones inevitably ended up with at least one of us totally drenched.
 I had gotten past the TIME OF NO SLEEP and the learning to walk phase, but the potty thing was really getting me.
 There was poop and pee everywhere.
 I can’t imagine anything tougher than potty training twins.
 Especially if you have an aversion to that kind of thing to begin with.
 (And I’m not sure why we threw in a lot of travel in the mix, but I think it made things even more exciting and unpredictable on top of all that craziness.)

 And then I found an article that was like this beacon of hope that said “FOUR” is a perfect year with twins and I wish I could find it now to prove it really existed so I could hug that mom and tell her how much that meant to me and how powerful that little glowing piece of hope was for me.
-Four years old really is magical.
+Four years old really is magical in the twin world.